canarytrace/documentation/docs/references/glosary.md

 ---

 > ### What you’ll learn
-- This glossary contains explain used technologies and terms in the Canarytrace ecosystem.
+- This glossary contains an explanation of the technologies and terms used in the Canarytrace ecosystem.

 ### Web Performance Testing

-Web Performance Testing is type of automation test for measure key performance indicators of web application.
-Metrics such as WebVitals, JS Heap, troughput, count tasks over 100ms, Time to First Byte, Response Time etc. is  measured and analysed directly in a browser.
+Web Performance Testing is type of automation test for measuring of key performance indicators of web application.
+Metrics such as WebVitals, JS Heap, throughput, count tasks over 100ms, Time to First Byte, Response Time etc. it is  measured and analysed directly in a browser.
 In this case is a browser and his APIs and diagnostic tools guarantee for data accuracy.

 ### TTFB